ayrat555/fang/README.md

 ```

-`Queue::insert_task` method will insert a task with uniqueness or not it depends on `uniq` method defined in a task.
+`Queue::insert_task` method will insert a task with the uniqueness or not it depends on `uniq` method defined in a task.
-If uniq is set to true and the task is already in storage this will return the task in the storage.
+If `uniq` is set to true and the task is already in the storage, it won't be inserted.

 #### Asynk feature
-To enqueue a task use `AsyncQueueable::insert_task`,
+To enqueue a task use `AsyncQueueable::insert_task`.
-depending of the backend that you prefer you will need to do it with a specific queue.

 For Postgres backend.
 ```rust